Alfredo Donnarumma: Ternana

 On 11 August 2021, he moved to Ternana on loan with an obligation to buy.
 On 10 August 2023, Donnarumma was loaned to Catanzaro for the season.

 Style of play

 Although he primarily plays off of another forward as a second striker, Donnarumma is capable of playing anywhere along the front line, and has also been deployed in the centre as a main striker, out wide as a winger, or even in a deeper, creative role as an attacking midfielder.
-A fast forward with good technique, dribbling skills in one on one situations, link-up play, and an ability to read the game, his biggest strengths as a player are his tenacity, bravery, tactical intelligence, and work-rate off the ball, as well as his ability to create space with his movement, and provide depth to his team by holding up the ball for his teammates with his back to goal.
-Although he is known for his ability to create chances and provide assists for other players, he also possesses a keen eye for goal and, despite not being particularly tall or strong from a physical standpoint, is effective in the air, and is capable of scoring with either foot, as well as his head, despite being naturally right footed.
+He has been noted for his technique, dribbling skills, link-up play, and work-rate off the ball.
+Although he is known for his ability to create chances and provide assists for other players, he is also capable of scoring with either foot and his head.

 Personal life

 On 27 November 2020, it was announced that Donnarumma tested positive for COVID-19, while being asymptomatic, amid its pandemic in Italy.